fwestrom/microservice-crutch/README.md

 Provides a jump-start on implementing a micro-service compatible with micro-services using AMQP and the medseek-util-microservices module.

+This is a fork of the open-source project by the same name that I started while at Influence Health.
+You can check out the original at https://github.com/medseek-engineering/microservice-crutch.

 ## Prerequisites

 You must have RabbitMQ installed and working.
 You can pass the location of